 Toxic synovitis is a condition affecting children that causes hip pain and limping.

 Toxic synovitis occurs in children before puberty.
+It usually affects children from 3 to 10 years old.
 It is a type of inflammation of the hip.
 Its cause is not known.
 Boys are affected more often than girls.

 Symptoms may include:

 - Thigh pain, in front and toward the middle of the thigh

 Aside from the hip discomfort, the child does not usually appear ill.

 Toxic synovitis is diagnosed when other more serious conditions have been ruled out, such as:

 - Slipped capital femoral epiphysis (separation of the ball of the hip joint from the thigh bone, or femur)